FranxYao/dgm_latent_bow/README.md

 ## Others

 There are certain codes about testing the Wikibio dataset.
 These part of the code is not included in the paper, its just for tesing the data-to-text task.
 So the published part might be incomplete.
 If you do want to extend the model to data-to-text, feel free to contact me.

+The rouge evaluation is from here: https://pypi.org/project/py-rouge/.
+There is also a google implementation recently: https://github.com/google-research/google-research/tree/master/rouge.

+The main_test.py is not for testing the model, it is for debugging in the ipython terminal.

+Embarrassingly, I cannot replicate the results in Pytorch ...
+I moved to Pytorch after this project and there are still many things to understand (as a many-year tfer).
+It seems that the pytorch LSTM does not support residual connections, which results in degraded performance when I changed the number of layers to be 2.
+If you happen to find a solution, or find something close, do contact me.